databases-2122/databases-exam-2/open-vragen.md

 WHERE store_id IN (
     SELECT store_id FROM store WHERE address_id IN (
         SELECT address_id FROM address WHERE city_id IN (
-            SELECT city_id from city WHERE city.city LIKE 'Lethbridge' )
+            SELECT city_id from city WHERE city.city LIKE 'Woodridge' )
     )
 )